Sola Kosoko: Education

 Kosoko holds a bachelor's degree in Sociology from Olabisi Onabanjo University.

 Career

-Kosoko began her acting career professionally in 1999 where she featured in a movie titled Ola Abata produced by his father; Jide Kosoko.
-In 2001, she acted in the movie Omo Olorire which made her got popular.
-She has acted in several movies both in English and Yoruba since she started acting.
+Kosoko began her acting career professionally in 1999 where she featured in a movie titled Ola Abata produced by her father; Jide Kosoko.
+In 2001, she acted in the movie Omo Olorire which made her popular.
+She has acted in several movies in English and Yoruba since she started acting.

 Personal life

 Sola Kosoko is one of the daughters of Jide Kosoko.
-She is married to Abiodun Abinna and they both have two daughters (Oluwasindara and Oluwasikemi) together.
+She is married to Abiodun Abinna, and they have two daughters (Oluwasindara and Oluwasikemi) and a son (Oluwasire).